numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

- Although, in principle, other quality indicators can be used in replacement of the hypervolume, the monotonicity of the hypervolume is a strong theoretical argument for using it in the performance assessment: the hypervolume indicator value of the archive improves iff a new non-dominated solution is generated [ZIT2003]_.
+ Although, in principle, other quality indicators can be used in replacement of the hypervolume, the monotonicity of the hypervolume is a strong theoretical argument for using it in the performance assessment: the hypervolume indicator value of the archive improves if and only if a new non-dominated solution is generated [ZIT2003]_.

 Specificities and Properties